skyrocket-qy/prob-filters/counting-bloom-filter/README.md

 *   **Hash Functions**: Similar to standard Bloom filters, the quality and independence of hash functions are crucial for distributing elements evenly and minimizing collisions.
 *   **Memory Overhead**: Counting Bloom filters require more memory than standard Bloom filters because each bit is replaced by a counter.
 For example, an 8-bit counter uses 8 times more memory than a single bit.

+### Performance Analysis

+*   **Space Complexity**: `O(m * c)` bits, where `m` is the number of counters and `c` is the number of bits per counter.
+This is higher than a standard Bloom filter.
+*   **Time Complexity**:
+    *   **Add**: `O(k)` operations, involving hashing and incrementing counters.
+    *   **Contains**: `O(k)` operations, involving hashing and checking counters.
+    *   **Remove**: `O(k)` operations, involving hashing and decrementing counters.
+*   **Practical Performance**: Operations are still very fast, similar to a standard Bloom filter, as they involve constant-time hash and counter manipulations.

+### Trade-offs

+*   **Memory vs. Deletion Support**: The primary trade-off is increased memory usage compared to standard Bloom filters in exchange for the ability to delete elements.
+*   **Counter Overflow**: The fixed size of counters means that if an element is added too many times, its counter can overflow.
+This can lead to incorrect deletions or a higher effective false positive rate if not managed.
+*   **"Soft" Deletions**: Deleting an element only decrements its counters.
+If a counter was incremented due to a false positive, decrementing it might inadvertently affect the presence check of other elements that share that counter.
+This means deletions are not "perfect" and can introduce new types of errors.
+*   **Complexity**: Slightly more complex to implement than a standard Bloom filter due to counter management.

 ## Code Example

 A basic Go implementation of the Counting Bloom Filter can be found [here](code/counting_bloom_filter.go).